 Many towns don’t advertise the abatement process, and most homeowners aren't aware they have the right to challenge their assessment .
 That's where TaxCare comes in, we make the process easy and accessible.

 We only charge a fee if we sucessfully reduce your taxes.
 If we don't save you money, you pay nothing.
-If we save you money, we will charge you 35% of your savings.
-For example, if we save you $100 on your annual taxes, we will charge you $35.
+If we save you money, we will charge you 25% of your savings.
+For example, if we save you $100 on your annual taxes, we will charge you $25.

 If your abatement request is denied, we will file an appeal with the Appellate Tax Board on your behalf - if eligible.
 If an appeal isn't applicable or pursued, you owe us nothing.
 We only get paid when you do.

+It depends on what town you live in.
 In most Massachusetts towns, you must apply between January 1st - February 1st.
 We recommend you apply for a free assessment by December 1st.